The Forest Viper Trifecta

 Itinerary

-This is the only location where accommodations are more basic.
+At this location, some facilities are basic.
 The showers are cold, and eco-toilets are in use.
 The rooms are simple but do have electricity.
 It’s a small trade-off to sleep in one of the Amazon’s best habitats for rare reptiles and amphibians.
 The setting is stunning, and waking up in the middle of the Amazon to the sound of birdsong is something you won’t forget.

-Day 4-6: Our next stop in the Amazon biosphere.
+Day 7- 10: Our next stop in the Amazon biosphere.
 This place is your more typical Amazonian lowland habitat.
-The forest here offers many interesting Amazonian targets like the Two-striped forest Pitviper, Red Rainbow Boas, Orton’s Coral Snake, some beautiful species of Leaf Frogs and more.
+The forest here offers many interesting Amazonian targets like the Two-lined Forest-Pitviper (Bothrops bilineatus), Rainbow Boa (Epicrates cenchria), many species of coral snakes, beautiful species of Leaf Frogs and much more.

 What is included.